toasthead/copycat/README.md

 =============
 1. Deeeeeeeeeeeeeeeerrrrrrrrrrrrkkkkkkkkkkiiiiiiiieeeeee!
 2. Just download it and then use the fucking NT8 import.
+3. DO NOT FORGET to make sure the indicator is in it's own panel.
+Panelrific!
-3. It is totall free open source so you can open the .cs file in a text editor of your choice like HatePad, Derk means, Notepad and see there is nothing harmful.
+4. It is totally free open source so you can open the .cs file in a text editor of your choice like HatePad, Derk means, Notepad and see there is nothing harmful.
 Trust us, if we wanted to harm you, you would have already been harmed.
-4. asdf
+5. asdf

 Setup
 =====